 Manufacturing Operations-Manufacturing operations expense includes costs to manufacture preclinical and clinical materials for our own and our collaborators' product candidates, quality control and quality assurance activities and costs to support the operation and maintenance of our conjugate manufacturing facility.
 Such expenses include personnel, raw materials for our and our collaborators' preclinical studies and clinical trials, development costs with contract manufacturing organizations, manufacturing supplies, and facilities expense.
 Manufacturing operations expense increased \$6.9 million to \$24.1 million in fiscal year 2011 from fiscal year 2010 and \$1.1 million to \$17.2 million in fiscal year 2010 from fiscal year 2009.
-The increase in fiscal year 2011 was primarily the result of (i) an increase in cost of clinical materials reimbursed for clinical materials shipped to partners during the current period and amounts of DMx written off as excess; (ii) an increase in antibody development and supply expense; (iii) an increase in raw materials used in production due to increased manufacturing activity; (iv) an increase in contract service expense; and (v) an increase in salaries and related expenses.
-Partially offsetting these increases, overhead utilization absorbed by the manufacture of clinical materials on behalf of our collaborators; (ii) an increase in antibody supply and development expenses; and (iii) an increase in stock compensation costs.
+The increase in fiscal year 2011 was primarily the result of (i) an increase in cost of clinical materials reimbursed for clinical materials shipped to partners during the current period and amounts of DMx written off as excess; (ii) an increase in contract service expense; and (v) an increase in salaries and related expenses.
+Partially offsetting these increases, overhead utilization absorbed by the manufacture of clinical materials on behalf of our collaborators increased.
+The increase in fiscal year 2010 was primarily the result of (i) a decrease in overhead utilization from the manufacture of clinical materials on behalf of our collaborators; (ii) an increase in antibody supply and development expenses; and (iii) an increase in stock compensation costs.
+Partially offsetting these increases, in antibody supply and development expenses; and (iii) an increase in stock compensation costs.
 Partially offsetting these increases, contract service expense decreased and cost of clinical materials reimbursed decreased.